 First and foremost, I think that it’s a good, mixed media abstract (figural?) picture.
 Secondly, it’s very representative of the mid-century modern period it almost certainly dates from, specifically the 1960s or 1970s judging by the style.
 But thirdly, and perhaps most importantly, it appears to have been painted by an Iranian (or Persian) female artist.
 And that’s really interesting to me.

 So where did all the art that must have been produced under the Shah’s regime go?
 Was it burned or destroyed, or merely thrown away?
 Probably – the Cultural Revolution that began in 1980 fervently purged the country and its inhabitants of all Western and non-Islamic influences.
 This painting is both non-Islamic and Western in style.
-The fact that it is by an Iranian woman artist puts it into a niche that was probably extremely small, making it an extremely rare survivor.
+If it is by an Iranian woman artist, that puts it into a niche that was probably extremely small, making it an extremely rare survivor.
 Perhaps it was taken out of the country by one of the many families that fled the revolution?
 Maybe by the artist herself?
 Maybe I’ll never know, but the story behind it of that part of our changing world makes it a welcome, powerful and unique addition to my collection.